camiloahm/DockerTutorial/4-docker-machine-cloud/README.md

 Now we can check if the cointainer is up go to <http://<google-compute-ip>>

-Now let´s install aspnet service.
+Now letÂ´s install aspnet service.
 Please go to the folder MyService inside this path

 ```
 $ docker build -t aspservice .